je-nunez/find_an_auction/README.md

 processed by this program itself (ie., not passed to the underlying eBay SDK).

-Some options in the list above depends on the version of the eBay Finding Kit for Enhaced Search SDK for Java that you are using, so you may have less or more options available: if you want to compile the latest version, with all the current item filters
+Some options in the list above depend on the version of the eBay Finding Kit for Enhaced Search SDK for Java that you are using, so you may have less or more options available: if you want to compile the latest version, with all the current item filters